aucloud/aucloud.github.io/docs/Platform_Services/Object_Storage/accessing_object_storage.md

     An AWS specific example on how to make this work using the aws command line tool:

-1. Create an AWS credentials file (have your access\_key\_id and secret\_access\_key ready):
+1. Create an AWS credentials file (have your `access_key_id` and `secret_access_key` ready):

     ```bash
     aws configure --profile=aucloud
     ```

-1. Test connectivity to the s3 bucket you created previously (assumed in this example to be `myBucket`, using the ODCE endpoint)
+1. Test connectivity to the s3 bucket you created previously (assumed in this example to be `mybucket`, using the ODCE endpoint)

     ```bash
-    aws --profile=aucloud --endpoint-url=https://vos.s3-sz101.australiacloud.com.au/api/v1/s3 s3 ls s3://myBucket
+    aws --profile=aucloud --endpoint-url=https://vos.s3-sz101.australiacloud.com.au/api/v1/s3 s3 ls s3://mybucket
     ```